ibm-cloud-docs/vpc/data-portability.md

 ### Exporting customer data for custom images
 {: #data-portability-custom-images}

-Images for VPC provides the mechanisms to export your content that's uploaded, stored, and processed when you use the service.
+Images for VPC provide the mechanisms to export your content that is uploaded, stored, and processed when you use the service.

 Complete the following steps to export customer data for your custom image to {{site.data.keyword.cos_full_notm}}.
-From {{site.data.keyword.cos_full_notm}} you can download the image for your use.
+From {{site.data.keyword.cos_full_notm}}, you can download the image for your use.

-1. Make sure that you have an {{site.data.keyword.cos_full_notm}} instance configured with authorization to export from IBM Cloud VPC.
+1. Make sure that you have an {{site.data.keyword.cos_full_notm}} instance that is configured with authorization to export from IBM Cloud VPC.
 For more information, see [Granting access to IBM Cloud Object Storage to import and export images](/docs/vpc?topic=vpc-object-storage-prereq).
 1. Complete the steps in [Exporting a custom image to IBM Cloud Object Storage](/docs/vpc?topic=vpc-managing-custom-images&interface=ui#custom-image-export-to-cos).
 1. Download the custom image from {{site.data.keyword.cos_full_notm}} for your use.
 For more information, see [Using Aspera high-speed transfer](/docs/cloud-object-storage?topic=cloud-object-storage-aspera).